jared-desjardins/jared-desjardins.github.io/README.md

 # A personal yet professional website for Jared
 A simple theme showcasing my academic (and non-academic) work, with an emphasis on whitespace, transparency, and helvetica.
-I may or may not update with README file further.
-Copyright (c) 2018 Jared Desjardins
+I may or may not update this README file further. <sub>Copyright (c) 2018 Jared Desjardins</sub>

 <a href="http://liabogoev.com/-folio">Original *folio Live Demo</a>